 Background/Introduction

-In December 2014, failures in the TIRS SSM mirror encoder circuitry made it necessary to operate the instrument with the SSM in an open loop control mode (mode-0) with the SSM position encoder turned off.
+In December 2014, failures in the Landsat 8 TIRS SSM mirror encoder circuitry made it necessary to operate the instrument with the SSM in an open loop control mode (mode-0) with the SSM position encoder turned off.
 This anomaly was eventually resolved by switching to the redundant “B-side” TIRS electronics, allowing TIRS SSM operations to continue in the nominal closed loop control mode (mode-4).
 Subsequent anomalous behavior in the B-side electronics raised the possibility of having to perform sustained TIRS operations in mode-0, leading to a requirement for an operational SSM position estimation, modeling, and prediction capability.
 This capability would replace the SSM encoder position measurements provided in the downlinked ancillary data; which are unavailable when operating in the open loop mode-0 with the encoder turned off; with SSM position estimates calculated using a time-varying model of SSM position.
 This algorithm uses estimates of the SSM position, derived from individual calibration scenes, and any available SSM encoder telemetry to construct such a time-varying model of SSM motion/position.
 This model is then used to predict SSM pointing in support of TIRS Level 1 data processing.

 The SSM calibration algorithm uses the trended output of the TIRS SSM calibration algorithm and combines those single-scene estimates of SSM position with available SSM encoder measurements collected during the first few minutes following a mode-4 to mode-0 switch, to construct an integrated measurement data set (see note #1).
 These measurements are used to adjust the parameter values in a linear with exponential decay model that was empirically determined to track actual SSM motion following a mode-0 switch.
 The time density and duration of the measurement data set determines which model parameters are candidates for adjustment in any given invocation of the model fit logic.
 Once a refined set of model parameter values are computed, they are used to generate a table of estimated SSM positions for the time period following the mode switch, suitable for use in the geometric correction of TIRS data acquired during that time period (see note #2).